raxo/M7002E_lab1/README.md

 Controlls
 ===========
  - Spawn objects by clicking+1,2,3,4...
- - Move/add lightsource with clicking+5.
+ - Add lightsource with clicking+5.
  - Select next object with arrows left and right.
  - Move selected object in z-axis with + and -.
 Speed up by pressing ctrl.
  - Move object with clicking+draging+space.